Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/single-device.md

 !!! tip "Lighthous vs. Nimbus"

-    Nimbus need less resurces so it is ideal for devices like Raspeberry Pi
+    Nimbus need less resources so it is ideal for devices like Raspberry Pi